-From the probability mask it is necessary to group pixels with high wood probabilities into objects and then to separate these objects from the background to track them through the image frame.
-For this purpose, pixels were classified as high-or low-probability based on a threshold applied to the combined probability mask.
-Then, the high-probability pixels were grouped into connected components (that is, small, contiguous regions on the image) to define the objects.
-At this stage, a pixel size threshold was applied on the detected objects so that only the bigger objects were considered to represent woody objects on the water surface (Fig 5.a the big white region at the middle).
+els were grouped into connected components (that is, small, contiguous regions on the image) to define the objects.
+At this stage, a pixel size threshold was applied to the detected objects so that only the bigger objects were considered to represent woody objects on the water surface (Fig. 5a the big white region in the middle).
 A number of smaller components were often related to non-wood objects, for example waves, reflections, or noise from the camera sensor or data compression.

 After the size thresholding step, movement direction and velocity were used as filters to distinguish real objects from false detections.
-The question here is, "is this object moving through the image frame the way we would expect floating wood to move?".
-To do this, the spatial and temporal behavior of components were analyzed.
+The question here is the following: is this object moving through the image frame the way we would expect floating wood to move?
+To do this, the spatial and temporal behavior of components was analyzed.
 First, to deal with partly immersed objects, we agglomerated multiple objects within frames as components of a single object if the distance separating them was less than a set threshold.
 Second, we associated wood objects in successive frames together to determine if the motion of a given object was compatible with what is expected from driftwood.
-This can be achieved according to the dimensionless parameter " $PT/\Delta T$ ", which provides a general guideline for the distance an object pass between two consecutive frames (Zhang et al., 2021).
-Here PT (passing time) is the time that one piece of wood passes through the camera field of view and ΔT is the time between two consecutive frames and practically it is recommended to use videos with $PT/\Delta T > 5$ in this software.
-In our case, tracking wood is rather difficult for classical object tracking approaches in computer vision: the background is very noisy, the acquisition frequency is low and the objects appearance can be highly variable due to temporarily submerged parts and highly variable 3D structures.
+This can be achieved according to the dimensionless parameter $PT/\Delta T$, which provides a general guideline for the distance an object passes between two consecutive frames (Zhang et al., 2021).
+Here PT (passing time) is the time that one piece of wood passes through the camera field of view, and ΔT is the time between two consecutive frames; practically, it is recommended to use videos with $PT/\Delta T > 5$ in this software.
+In our case, tracking wood is rather difficult for classical object tracking approaches in computer vision: the background is very noisy, the acquisition frequency is low, and the object's appearance can be highly variable due to temporarily submerged parts and highly variable 3D structures.
 Given these considerations it was necessary to use very basic rules for this step.
-The rules are therefore based on loose expectations, in terms of pixel intervals, on the motions of the objects, depending on the camera location and the river properties.
+The rules are therefore based on loose expectations, in terms of pixel intervals, regarding the motions of the objects depending on the camera location and the river properties.
 How many pixels is the object likely to move between image frames from left to right?
 How many pixels from top to bottom?
 How many appearances are required?
 How many frames can we miss because of temporary immersions?
-Using these rules, computational costs remained low and the analysis could be run in real-time while also providing good performance.
+Using these rules, computational costs remained low and the analysis could be run in real time while also providing good performance.